VincentA004/AP-Chemistry-Tritration-Programs/README.md

 # AP-Chemistry-Titration-Programs
 ## Overview
 These are programs I created during my sophmore year of Highschool when I took AP chemistry.
-These programs are able to solve a varity of tritration problems such as (Strong acid--Strong base, Strong acid--Weak base, Weak acid--Strong base and Strong base--Strong acid).
+The programs are able to solve a varity of tritration problems such as (Strong acid--Strong base, Strong acid--Weak base, Weak acid--Strong base and Strong base--Strong acid).
-These programs use equations I derived and are coded in python.
+The programs use equations I derived during my chemistry class

 ## Repository information